csswizardry/csswizardry.github.com/downloads/site-speed.md

 ---
 layout: page
-title: What Is Site-Speed and Why Should I Care?
+title: What Is Site-Speed?
 page-class: page--site-speed
 meta: "People talk a lot about site-speed, but what is it?
 And does it matter?"
 permalink: /downloads/site-speed/
 ---

+## And Why Should I Care?

 Site-speed, also known as web-performance or page-speed, is a broad term that deals with **how fast your customers think your website is.**